PMMA / Acrylic Sustainable Solutions

 Life Cycle Assessment (LCA) is a methodology that enables us to quantify the environmental aspects and other potential impacts associated with a product, process or service throughout its lifespan (from “cradle to grave”) and through to re-use (“cradle” again).
 The procedures of LCA are part of the ISO 14000 environmental management standards under ISO 14040:2006 and 14044:2006.

 LCA helps us gain a better understanding of the impact on human health and the environment of products, processes and activities related to, or derived from, methacrylate, which in turn puts us in a position to make better and more informed decisions.
-Comprehensive studies are on-going amongst member companies in order to establish up-to-date LCA data.
+The latest EPD and Eco-profile for MMA were published in March 2014.
+The detailed report, EPD and datasets are available from the PlasticsEurope webpage.
+The Eco-profile for PMMA in Market Communication (2016) has been completed and is now downloadable.